Skip to Content

 Read also: Violet vs Purple: Is Violet Same As Purple?
 The Key Difference

-In general, green and purple paint will create brown-grey to dark blue-grey colors when mixed together.
+In general, green and purple paint will create brown-grey to dark blue-grey colors when mixed.

 Yet, as there are many different shades of green and purple, as well as they can be mixed in different ratios (1:1, 2:1, 0.5:2 etc) and mediums, we need to understand that various shades can be possible.